What is Digital Change Management?

 Applying ADKAR to your organization

 By adhering to the ADKAR model, your organization can manage change through thoughtful conversations, methodical processes and actionable steps.

 For example, your organization can apply ADKAR to the implementation of a new software tool.
-Your organization can build ‘Awareness’ by communicating the need for the change. organization’s can encourage ‘Desire’ amongst employees to support the change by highlighting how the new software is more cost-effective and time-efficient. organization’s can lay the foundation for the ‘Knowledge’ component of the ADKAR model by drafting a plan that ensures all stakeholders are appropriately briefed on the new initiative.
+Your organization can build ‘Awareness’ by communicating the need for the change.
+An organization can encourage ‘Desire’ amongst employees to support the change by highlighting how the new software is more cost-effective and time-efficient.
+An organization can lay the foundation for the ‘Knowledge’ component of the ADKAR model by drafting a plan that ensures all stakeholders are appropriately briefed on the new initiative.
 Next, ‘Action’ is required – and involves implementation of the plan.
 For example, your organization may choose to limit certain functionality within the software tool to one department at a time to ensure a smooth transition.

 Finally, your organization can ‘Reinforce’ the importance of the new tool by building an internal taskforce to ensure that employees are maximizing its potential.